MiamiOH-CSE274/Portfolio/README.md

 5 - Describe memory management in C++, and correctly use dynamic variables, including destructors
 ----
-TODO: Define/describe each of the following terms, as they apply to memory management in C++

 The Stack: A special part of RAM where local variables and objects are stored.
 It stores informtion about the current function and where to return after the function is done.
 Any variable declared in a function (ie. `int a[5]`) will be put on the Stack and will be deleted automatically when the function returns.